People We Serve

 Duke believes web content should be accessible to people with a wide range of abilities including visual, auditory, physical, speech, cognitive, language, learning, and neurological.
 We endeavor to make dukehealth.org universally accessible and compatible with assistive technologies.

 Arranging for Services

-If you are already a patient at Duke, accessibility accommodations can be arranged when you make an appointment.
-Our medical records system alerts your appointment scheduler if you have a disability and need accommodations.
+If you are already a patient at Duke, accessibility accommodations -- a wheelchair, for example -- can be arranged when you make an appointment.
+Our medical records system alerts your appointment scheduler if you have a disability and need assistance.
 Your scheduler should arrange for these services to be provided during your visit, but please confirm with them to ensure that your needs are met.
 You can update your information in MyChart or let your doctor’s office or the scheduler know about any accommodations you need.

 If you require assistance and want to make arrangements ahead of your appointment or if have questions or encounter problems, you can call 919-668-4273.
 Alternatively, you can email email@example.com.

 You can also arrange for services in advance of your appointment by completing an online request or calling 919-668-1267.